deartc/biocharring/README.md

 Accessibility:  I followed best practices to ensure that the website was accessible for those users with slower internet connections.
 The html, css , and javascript was loaded in that order in order to allow for faster accesss.
-I  personally designed logo in paint so that it loads quickly and labeled it to meet accessibility rules.
+I  personally designed the logo in paint so that it loads quickly and labeled it to meet accessibility rules.